Hawkesbury River railway station

-Hawkesbury River railway station is a heritage-listed railway station located on the Main Northern and Central Coast-Newcastle lines in the town of Brooklyn in New South Wales, Australia.
+Hawkesbury River railway station is a heritage-listed railway station located on the Main Northern and Central Coast-Newcastle lines in the Sydney suburb of Brooklyn in New South Wales, Australia.
 The station serves the town of Brooklyn and is located on the southern bank of the Hawkesbury River.
-It was designed and build by the Department of Railways New South Wales.
+It was designed and built by the Department of Railways New South Wales.
 It is also known as Hawkesbury River Railway Station group and Brooklyn Station.
 The property was added to the New South Wales State Heritage Register on 2 April 1999.